alexwlchan/alexwlchan.net/src/book-reviews/2025/swordcrossed.md

 And it's barely a fantasy, despite being marketed as such.

 Overall I enjoyed it, and it's different to what I'd usually read, so I'm glad the book club put it in my path.

+## Quotes and highlights

+On page 216, I like the idea of relationships being described as "seasons" -- something to celebrate even if they don't last forever.

+> "I'm not a season."
+>
+> "Yes you are."
+Luca was sleepy, lulled by contentment.
+He hadn't meant that to come out.
+For a moment he hoped Matti would let it go, or wouldn't understand what he'd meant, but Matti could be perceptive when Luca didn't want him to be.
+>
+> "You're saying you'll move on."
+>
+> "Yes.
+I'm a season in your life, and you're a season in mine."
+>
+> "Don't go anywhere tonight."
+Matti brushed a kiss into Luca's hair.
+"Please?"